tfrengler/CSSelenium/README.md

 **So what does it do?**
 - Abstracts away getting an instance of RemoteWebDriver, which is the primary interface for interacting with the browser.
 - Abstracts away the finer details of starting and stopping the webdriver executables for a given browser.
+The webdriver manager uses the DriverService-classes under the hood.
-- Aside from hiding the details of the instantiation, you get full access to the Selenium-object (RemoteWebDriver-class).
-This library really is just a thin wrapper around the core webdriver.
+- Aside from hiding the finer details of the instantiation, you get full access to the RemoteWebDriver via the wrapper.
-- Offers a fairly small suite of tools for performing common actions, and dealing with some common trouble scenarios.
-Most of these are aimed at beginners or those who may not be that technical.
-Some of them may be useful to experienced people as well.
 - Supports both local and remote webdriver usage.
-Both of these "modes" are achieved purely via RemoteWebDriver.
+Both of these "modes" are achieved purely via the RemoteWebDriver-class.
 I specially chose not to use the local browser-driver classes to keep things simple.
-More on what this means later for those who don't know.
 - Offers support for Chrome, Firefox, Edge and IE. Anything else and you'll have to write your own implementation, sorry.
+- As a bonus, I included a fairly small suite of tools for performing common actions, and dealing with some common trouble scenarios.
+Most of these are aimed at beginners or those who may not be that technical.
+Some of them may be useful to experienced people as well, or just to get ideas on how to do similar things yourself.

 **Disclaimers**
-- This code was written by me, primarily for use by me, and thus it adheres very much to my principles of software architecture.
-Basically: if you don't like the way it works or how I wrote this then I would thank you kindly to simply walk away rather than offer negativity.
-Constructive feedback is always welcome of course.
+- Constructive feedback is always welcome, though keep in mind this library was written by me, primarily for use by me, and thus it adheres very much to my principles of software architecture.
 - This library is provided "as is".
-I have no roadmap for future features, and bugs will only be fixed when and if I feel like it.
-I don't say this to be mean, but my life is simply too busy to consistently maintain this.
-I hope you understand.
+I have no roadmap for future features, and bugs will only be fixed when or if I have time for it.

 ## Compatibility/requirements